Forging women's political equality in Maldives

 3. Public Awareness and Education Campaigns:

 Spain combats gender inequality with awareness campaigns that challenge stereotypes, promote equal opportunities, and fight violence against women, especially among youth, using diverse media for lasting cultural change.
-These campaigns recognize that shifting deeply rooted societal norms is crucial alongside legal reforms.
+These campaigns recognise that shifting deeply rooted societal norms is crucial alongside legal reforms.

 4. Mentorship and Networking Programs:

-Organizations like “She Should Run” (US) and “Equal Voice” (Canada) offer mentorship, training, and networking opportunities for women aspiring to political office.
-These programs often include workshops on campaign strategy, fundraising, and public speaking, equipping women with the practical skills needed to navigate the political landscape.
+Organisations like “She Should Run” (US) and “Equal Voice” (Canada) offer mentorship, training, and networking opportunities for women aspiring to political office.
+These programs often include workshops on campaign strategy, fundraising, and public speaking, and equipping women with the practical skills needed to navigate the political landscape.
 Moreover, they provide a crucial support system, connecting women with experienced mentors who can offer guidance and encouragement throughout their political journeys.

 Beyond these traditional approaches, actively cultivating male champions has also proven effective, as seen in Canada, where they challenge sexist attitudes and champion women's political leadership.
-Similarly, many European nations have leveraged media regulations, establishing guidelines for balanced representation and prioritizing programs featuring female political figures, to positively influence public perception.
+Similarly, many European nations have leveraged media regulations, establishing guidelines for balanced representation and prioritising programs featuring female political figures, to positively influence public perception.

 Maldivian Landscape